dcmwijaya/Arduino-Mega-based-Smart-Home-Control-with-Voice-Instruction-via-Bluetooth/README.md

 # Arduino-Mega-based-Smart-Home-Control-with-Voice-Instruction-via-Bluetooth
 <strong>Solo Project: Smart Home Control with Voice Instruction via Bluetooth</strong><br><br>
 This smart home is equipped with bluetooth that allows users to perform various commands such as turning on and off a device.
+This project prioritizes UART: Hardware Serial as a means of communication.

 <br><br>